RenderKit/openvkl/doc/api.md

                           of the MXCSR control and status register (default: 1);
                           see Performance Recommendations section for details
   ----------------------- ------------------------------------------------------
-  : Environment variables understood by all drivers.
+  : Environment variables understood by all devices.

-Note that these environment variables take precedence over values set through the `vklDriverSet*()` functions.
+Note that these environment variables take precedence over values set through the `vklDeviceSet*()` functions.

-Additionally, the ISPC driver's default SIMD width can be overriden at run time with the `OPENVKL_ISPC_DRIVER_DEFAULT_WIDTH` environment variable.
+Additionally, the CPU device's default SIMD width can be overriden at run time with the `OPENVKL_CPU_DEVICE_DEFAULT_WIDTH` environment variable.
 Legal values are 4, 8, or 16.
-This setting is only applicable when the generic `ispc` driver is instantiated; if a specific width is requested via the `ispc_[4,8,16]` driver names then the environment variable is ignored.
+This setting is only applicable when the generic `cpu` device is instantiated; if a specific width is requested via the `cpu_[4,8,16]` device names then the environment variable is ignored.

 ### Error handling and log messages